Richmond Coliseum: History

-Future replacement
+Redevelopment

 In 2016, the Virginia General Assembly passed a bill, signed by governor Terry McAuliffe, authorizing the Richmond Metropolitan Transportation Authority to build a replacement, as a way to get regional cooperation.

-As of May 2022, no plan has been yet approved.
+The Richmond Coliseum, alongside the Blues Armory and Sixth Street Marketplace, are all abandoned.
+All three structures are being redeveloped into a mixed-use district called Richmond City Center, which involves demolition of the Richmond Coliseum, which has been closed and abandoned since 2019.
+The redevelopment plan was announced in 2021.

+The City of Richmond's Economic Development Authority (EDA) has been soliciting five proposals sent from developers in December 2022 to purchase and redevelop the 9.4 acres site, and it involves adaptive reuse of historic structures like the Blues Armory, new streetscapes, housing, and improved pedestrian access.
+The City Center redevelopment aims to create a vibrant, walkable urban area, learning from past mistakes of the failure of Sixth Street Marketplace to build a sustainable downtown destination.

+In late October 2025, the Greater Richmond Convention Center Authority (GRCCA) began pursuing updated cost estimates and environmental studies to prepare for the teardown of the Coliseum.
+On June 1, 2026, the timeline was aggressively updated.
+The main priority pushed by Mayor Danny Avula was to tear down the Coliseum by "this year."
+A $15 million state funding package was allocated specifically to cover the city's demolition and site preparation costs.
+The timeline was also altered to separate it from the parallel Greater Richmond Transit Company (GRTC) plans for the Downtown Transfer Hub at the nearby former Public Safety Building site.

 Layout

-The Richmond Coliseum is laid out on six levels.
+The Richmond (RVA) Coliseum is laid out on six levels.
 In order from lowest to highest they are the event level, the mezzanine, the lower concourse, the upper concourse, the 300 level and the ring.
 The event level is where the event floor (and ice rink) was located, as well as all the support rooms for events and the building.
 Team locker rooms, star dressing rooms, exhibition halls, the Coliseum Club and the kitchens were located on the event level.
-The Clay Street tunnel, one of the innovative features of the coliseum, is on the event level and allowed vehicles, including tractor trailers and monster trucks, to pull into the coliseum.
+The Clay Street tunnel, one of the innovative features of the Coliseum, is on the event level and allowed vehicles, including tractor trailers and monster trucks, to pull into the Coliseum.
 It is accessed at the intersection of Clay Street and Eighth Street.
-The tunnel provided storage for shows and parking for coliseum personnel.
-The mezzanine was where the administrative offices for the coliseum were located.
+The tunnel provided storage for shows and parking for Coliseum personnel.
+The mezzanine was where the administrative offices for the Coliseum were located.
 The Leigh Street entrance is on this level.
 The lower concourse is the access for all lower-level seating and suites.
 The Fifth Street and Sixth Street entrances are located on this level, as well as exits to the areas above Clay Street and Leigh Street.
-The upper concourse is the access for all upper-level seating and the 300 level is access to the highest seats on either radius of the coliseum.
+The upper concourse is the access for all upper-level seating and the 300 level is access to the highest seats on either radius of the Coliseum.
 The ring is where the spotlights are operated and is the access to the catwalk.